-Fig. 5. (a) Digital baseband and (b) digital-RF predistortion schemes.
+Fig. 4. (a) Digital baseband and (b) digital-RF predistortion schemes.

-The combination of the ultra-linear RF DAC and the digital-RF predistorter enables spectrally-pure wideband transmit waveforms.
+The combination of the ultra-linear RF DAC and the digital-RF predistorter enables spectrallypure wideband transmit waveforms.
 Beyond the benefits of increased bandwidth and efficiency improvements, ultra-linear power amplifiers are becoming increasingly more important for both military and commercial wireless systems.
-Wideband systems, particularly multi-channel systems such as JTRS, will greatly benefit from the significantly reduced spurious signals, generated by the power amplifiers, which cause serious system-degrading interference.
+Wideband systems, particularly multi-channel systems, will greatly benefit from the significantly reduced spurious signals, generated by the power amplifiers, which cause serious system-degrading interference.
 Also, the FCC has heightened interest in similar performance due to the developing spectrum utilization issues caused by increased wireless communication demand [15].